evarvak/education_and_healthcare/README.md

 The 10 most important features are
 ['cut_hours', 'depression', 'doctor_visit', 'general_health', 'hostpital_er', 'hostpital_stay', 'needed_decisions', 'physical_pain', 'reported_school_problems', 'stomach_problems']

+## Final model selection

+We focus on the model with 10 features.
 We can visualize the importance of each feature in each model by plotting the size of each coefficient in a bar graph.
-We focus on the model with 10 features.
 ![](figures/10.png)<!-- -->

 We can similarly visualize odds ratios.
 Odds ratios tell us the relative increase in the odds that a student will have high absenteeism due to a unit increase in the given feature.
 ![](figures/10_2.png)<!-- -->

-## Conclusion
+Overall, we found that poor health was strongly related to absenteeism.
+- Specifically, we found that a higher number of missed days was predicted by poorer general health and more time spent in the hospital, as well as the presence of depression, chronic physical pain, and digestive problems.
+- Additionally, children who reported having problems at school, needed healthcare-related decisions made on their behalf, or experienced health problems for which their family needed to cut work hours were also found to be more likely to miss school

-## Possible future directions
+## Conclusion and future directions
+- It looks like many features related to health highly affect absenteeism.
+The preliminary results suggest that access to health care is not the strongest predictor of child absenteeism.
+- It is possible that the relationship between access to health care and absenteeism was drowned out by the more potent predictors of missed days, such as the general health of the child.
+A future study could control for predictors which are more related to access to healthcare
+- Likewise, it is possible that absenteeism is a poor metric for education outcomes; future work could try other metrics, such as grades or scores on standardized tests
+- Our data comes from 2019, so it is pre-COVID.
+It would be interesting to see if there was a more clear relationship between health care access and absenteeism in more modern, post-COVID data

+## Acknowledgment
+Thank you to Roman Holowinsky, Alec Clott, Steven Gubkin, Amalya Lehmann, our mentor: Evelyn Huszar, and all the Erdős Institute

 ## Appendices